 - How Your Type of Diabetes Impacts Life Insurance

 - What Health Factors Impact the Cost of Life Insurance for Diabetics?

 - Choosing the Best Life Insurance Policy with Diabetes

 - Where to Get the Cheapest Life Insurance Quotes for Diabetics

 - What if You Were Diagnosed with Diabetes After Buying Life Insurance?

 Type 2 diabetes is generally considered lower risk by life insurance companies, particularly if you're able to manage it with lifestyle adjustments or oral medication and have had no complications.
-And, since Type 2 diabetes is often diagnosed once you're an adult, you'll also more likely to be viewed favorably by insurers, since a later diagnosis is considered lower risk.
-So long as you're otherwise healthy and haven't had complications, having Type 2 diabetes will affect your life insurance rating, increasing how much you pay for coverage, but it shouldn't prevent you from getting a policy.
+And, since Type 2 diabetes is often diagnosed in adulthood, you're also more likely to be viewed favorably by insurers.
+So long as you're otherwise healthy and haven't had complications, although having Type 2 diabetes will affect your life insurance rating and increase how much you pay for coverage, it shouldn't prevent you from getting a policy.